trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_alb1.png" width="450">

-The ALB is being created with these two listeners (one https & one http).
-The http port (on 80) serves to redirect to https/443 and force use of our ACM certificate, setting up SSL termination on the load balancer.
+The ALB is being created with these two listeners (one [https](https://github.com/terraform-aws-modules/terraform-aws-atlantis/blob/124e266a8c5746b948114820c07339b5b221917d/main.tf#L212-L222) & one [http](https://github.com/terraform-aws-modules/terraform-aws-atlantis/blob/124e266a8c5746b948114820c07339b5b221917d/main.tf#L224-L235)).
+The http port (on `80`) serves to redirect to https/`443` and force use of our ACM certificate, setting up SSL termination on the load balancer.
 This keeps us from having to jump through the hoops of setting up docker and the client with certificates and dealing with SSL termination the TCP way (which is also how we would have to terminate the certificate with NLBs).

 Check that the Fargate instance is behind the ALB.
 If not we'll have to put it there manually in the console.
 We can do this by specifying the target group.